algolia/docsearch/docs/src/config-file.md

 }
 ```

-With the above config and the `sitemap.xml` below, both
+With the above configuration and the `sitemap.xml` below, both
 `http://www.example.com/docs/` and `http://www.example.com/docs/de/` will be
 crawled.